Elvis-aws/Dev-Assoc-AWS/6-STORAGE SERVICES/Object Storage/Glacier Vault Storage/glacier-vault-storage.md

 # Glacier Vault Storage
-- Glacier Vault is an archive storage solution independent from AWS S3
+- Glacier Vault is an archive storage solution independent of AWS S3
 - It uses storage containers named vaults (opposed to S3 buckets) and its own set of APIs for data uploading and retrieving
 - As the storage price is cheaper compared to S3, data retrieval is more expensive and time-consuming